Jwink3101/PyFiSync/FAQs.md

 Plus, this was a great learning tool for python.
 Developing this was a lot of fun.
 And I am also really happy with [ldtable](https://github.com/Jwink3101/ldtable) which I developed in concert with this.

+## Are files encrypted?

+Using the default (and currently only) mode, the files are encrypted **in transit** via SSH.
+However, since this is not inherently a server-client model, the files are unencrypted at rest.

+I suggest [Cryptomator](https://cryptomator.org/) for encrypted files as it is cross-platform and doesn't introduce much overhead and is efficient.
+It encrypts on a file-by-file basis (with obfuscated names) so changing a file will only require syncing that file (and some ancillary data).
+Speedups from rsync will not be realized.

+If using only macOS, encrypted disk images can also work well.
+If using encrypted disk images, I recommend using *sparse* disk image.
+Sparse images create bands (16mb if I recall correctly) so, while not file-by-file, they are more efficient but less than purely file-by-file.
+Regular encrypted disk images will, of course, work but *any* change will require syncing the entire thing.
+These are not recommended.

 ## I set up SSH keys.
 Why is it asking me for my key password each time?